Bahik: Ethnicity

+Population

+At the time of the 2006 census, Bahik's population was 281 in 56 households, when it was a village in Chahriq Rural District.

 Location

 The village is located on the outskirts of the Iran-Turkey border and has, for centuries, served as a passage between Iran and Turkey.
 The village is located approximately 50 km northwest of the provincial capital of Urmia.